wonhee3472/Da_Vinci_Code/README.md

   Benefits:
   - Reduces overfitting and improves accuracy
-  - It works well with datasets that has outliers
+  - It works well with datasets that have outliers

 ### Description of the communication protocols: